nickc01/WeaverCore/docs_src~/articles/setupRegistry.md

 ![Building Mod](~/images/buildingMod.PNG)

+> [!WARNING]
+> Make sure you don't minimize the Unity Editor while it's building.
+If the window doesn't have focus, it may not build correctly

 You will know the build was successful when you see "Asset Bundling Complete" in the console

 ![Build Complete](~/images/buildCompleted.PNG)